 4. You did not get closure after the breakup

 “My sudden breakup struck me hard like a bolt from the blue.
 He did not bother to explain what went wrong… we could have worked on it together,” rues my neighbor, Ruth.
 The lingering feeling of loss, pain, and angst is evident in her tone.
 “And now…,” she continued, “I still think about my ex but I have a boyfriend.”
 This is what lack of closure does to you.
 Your brain is traumatized by the sudden emotional turmoil and it seeks an explanation for your breakup by taking you back to the old memories.
-You are thinking about your ex again because your brain is burdened with this sudden ghosting.
+You are thinking about your ex again because your brain is burdened with whys and what-ifs.

 Related Reading: The Difficulty Of Moving On Without Closure